BCIT-SoCAS/graphGenerator/README.md

     Spring or shell layout?
 0 -> Spring, 1 -> Shell
     1

-And the results should be similar to this one:
+And the result should be similar to this one:
 ![enter image description here](https://i.ibb.co/P4fHHNY/random-graph.png)